AnoukSmet/Dog-Health-Tracker/README.md

 The option that the user can choose will depend on the amount of dogs added to the profile, the names of the dogs will be displayed as the value.

     In order to accomplish the above, I have decidede to add the dog_id to the dashboard url.
-    Whenever the users clicks on the dog name in the select box, the form will automatically submit (with the help of javascript) and load the dog profile and logs of the selected dog.
+    Whenever the user clicks on the dog name in the select box, the form will automatically submit (with the help of javascript) and load the dog profile and logs of the selected dog.
     Implementing the above solution meant as well that I had to rewrite a big part of my other functions.
     This to make sure that everytime there was a redirect to the dashboard, the correct dog_id had to be included.